gobolinux/Documentation/Platforms/Installing-GoboLinux-under-QEMU.md

+We'll illustrate how to:

+* create a disk image
-Here is what you need to do to boot an ISO image of Gobo under QEMU and install the OS to a disk image on the host filesystem.
+* boot an ISO image of Gobo under QEMU
+* install Gobo to a disk image on the host filesystem
+* reboot the newly installed guest
+* initialize networking
+* launch QEMU from a helper script

 ### Create a disk image